antndlcrx/antndlcrx.github.io/_posts/2025-07-07-programme.md

 ## What You Will Gain

 - A clear understanding of transformer-based LLMs
-- Practical experience with state-of-the-art tools and libraries
+- Practical experience with main tools and libraries
 - Hands-on research skills in computational social science
-- Insight into current LLM applications in political science and related fields
+- Insight into current LLM applications in political science, sociology, history, economics, and related fields

 ## Preparation